kartulita/wheatley/src/doc/endpoint.md

 a hierarchy of endpoints without repeating the base path or common parameters.

 The automatic toasting on error was the main reason that I initially developed this class.
-Additionally, ou can use the `isInvoking()` property to determine whether there are any active requests on the endpoint or its descendants.
+Additionally, you can use the `isInvoking()` property to determine whether there are any active requests on the endpoint or its descendants.

 ## Demo app (TODO list)